📓 Blog Post 22 – “Investing 101 (For People Who Still Think Savings Means ‘Under the Pillow’)”

 What you do with it?
 That’s on you. 😌

-Plus, i’m only 18.
-Who am I to give you advice?
+Besides, who am I to give you advice?

 Still, I will — undoubtedly. 💫